tinymovr/Tinymovr-ROS/README.md

 - ROS (Robot Operating System) - Tested with ROS Noetic, but should be compatible with other versions.
 - SocketCAN tools and utilities installed.
+- Tinymovr devices with firmware 1.6.x
-- Tinymovr devices properly set up and calibrated.
+- Devices properly set up and calibrated.

 ## Installation